 The federal VA pays family caregivers of eligible veterans through three programs that are not Medicaid and not subject to Ohio's spousal exclusion or look-back rules.

-The Program of Comprehensive Assistance for Family Caregivers (PCAFC) pays a monthly stipend to a designated Primary Family Caregiver, calculated as the OPM GS-4 Step 1 annual salary for the locality where the veteran lives, divided by 12, multiplied by 0.625 (Level 1) or 1.00 (Level 2).
+The Program of Comprehensive Assistance for Family Caregivers (PCAFC) pays a monthly stipend to a designated Primary Family Caregiver, calculated as the OPM GS-4 Step 1 annual salary for the locality where the veteran lives, divided by 12, multiplied by 0.625 (Level 1) or 1.00 (Level 2, the level VA assigns when it determines the veteran is "unable to self-sustain in the community").
+A veteran who joined PCAFC before October 1, 2020 is a legacy participant, and under 38 CFR 71.40(c)(4)(i)(B) the multiplier comes instead from the sum of that veteran's 2019 clinical ratings: 1.00 if the sum is 21 or higher, 0.625 at 13 to 20, and 0.25 at 1 to 12.
+No self-sustain determination is required on that route, so a legacy household rated 21 or higher reaches the full rate on the rating schedule alone; where both schedules apply, VA pays the higher of the two amounts, and a legacy participant's stipend is held at no less than what the caregiver was eligible for the day before October 1, 2020 while the veteran stays at the address on record.
+The legacy schedule lapses October 1, 2028.
 The PCAFC stipend is federally tax-free under 38 U.S.C. § 1720G; it is not reported on a W-2.
-Eligibility requires a service-connected disability rating of at least 70% (single or combined), in-person personal care need for at least six continuous months, and enrollment in VA health care.
+Eligibility requires a single or combined service-connected disability rating that meets the VA's PCAFC threshold, an in-person personal care need for at least six continuous months, and enrollment in VA health care.
+Confirm the current rating threshold with a VA Caregiver Support Coordinator.

 Veteran-Directed Care (VDC) is the VA's self-direction program, jointly administered with the Administration for Community Living and operated through partnerships with Area Agencies on Aging.
 VDC is the most permissive pathway in this guide for spouses: the veteran sets a monthly budget with the VA care team and hires any caregiver, including a spouse, an adult child, a friend, or a professional aide, at a worker rate set within the budget.
 In Ohio, VDC is offered through the Louis Stokes Cleveland VAMC (partnering with Western Reserve AAA), the Cincinnati VAMC (partnering with Council on Aging of Southwestern Ohio), the Dayton VAMC (partnering with Area Agency on Aging PSA 2), and through other AAA-VAMC partnerships across the state.
 Veterans in counties not yet confirmed for VDC should ask their VAMC Caregiver Support Coordinator about the closest VDC referral.
 Payment flows through a Financial Management Services agency, typically the partner AAA's contractor.